Moesif/moesif-dotnet/README.md

 moesifMiddleware.UpdateUsersBatch(usersBatch);
 ```

-## Update Company

-### Update a Single Company
+## Update a Single Company
-A method to create or update the company profiles in Moesif.
+Create or update a company profile in Moesif.
-The metadata field can be any custom data you want to set on the company.
+The metadata field can be any company demographic or other info you want to store.
 Only the `company_id` field is required.
+This method is a convenient helper that calls the Moesif API lib.
+For details, visit the [C# API Reference](https://www.moesif.com/docs/api?csharp#update-a-company).

 ```csharp
 // Campaign object is optional, but useful if you want to track ROI of acquisition channels